 To disinfect, first confirm that it is safe to use bleach on your product by testing a small area in an inconspicuous spot.
 Mix a solution of bleach and clean water with a ratio of 1:10.
 Protect and cover the furniture framework along with surrounding areas, and work in a well-ventilated area with gloves and eye protection.

-Woven & Knit Fabrics
+How to Clean Woven & Knit Fabrics

 - Lysol Disinfectant Spray